For smaller datasets, the Transformer page displays the entire dataset. For larger ones, the source data is sampled for use in the Transformer page.

 - You can click Load Sample in the Samples panel to begin using it.

 In the Collected samples panel, you can review the available and unavailable samples.
+If applicable, you can review the variable override values that were applied during the sampling.

 To use one of the available samples, select its card.
 The sample is loaded in the data grid.